Erbium: Occurrence

-The concentration of erbium in the Earth crust is about 2.8 mg/kg and in seawater 0.9 ng/L. (Concentration of less abundant elements may vary with location by several orders of magnitude making the relative abundance unreliable).
+The concentration of erbium in the Earth’s crust is about 2.8 mg/kg and in seawater 0.9 ng/L. (Concentration of less abundant elements may vary with location by several orders of magnitude making the relative abundance unreliable).
 Like other rare earths, this element is never found as a free element in nature but is found in monazite and bastnäsite ores.
 It has historically been very difficult and expensive to separate rare earths from each other in their ores but ion-exchange chromatography methods developed in the late 20th century have greatly reduced the cost of production of all rare-earth metals and their chemical compounds.

 The principal commercial sources of erbium are from the minerals xenotime and euxenite, and most recently, the ion adsorption clays of southern China.
 Consequently, China has now become the principal global supplier of this element.
 In the high-yttrium versions of these ore concentrates, yttrium is about two-thirds of the total by weight, and erbia is about 4–5%.
 When the concentrate is dissolved in acid, the erbia liberates enough erbium ion to impart a distinct and characteristic pink color to the solution.
 This color behavior is similar to what Mosander and the other early workers in the lanthanides saw in their extracts from the gadolinite minerals of Ytterby.

 Production

 Crushed minerals are attacked by hydrochloric or sulfuric acid that transforms insoluble rare-earth oxides into soluble chlorides or sulfates.
 The acidic filtrates are partially neutralized with caustic soda (sodium hydroxide) to pH 3–4.
 Thorium precipitates out of solution as hydroxide and is removed.
 After that the solution is treated with ammonium oxalate to convert rare earths into their insoluble oxalates.
 The oxalates are converted to oxides by annealing.
-The oxides are dissolved in nitric acid that excludes one of the main components, cerium, whose oxide is insoluble in HNO_{3}.
+The oxides are dissolved in nitric acid that excludes one of the main components, cerium, whose oxide is insoluble in HNO3.
 The solution is treated with magnesium nitrate to produce a crystallized mixture of double salts of rare-earth metals.
 The salts are separated by ion exchange.
 In this process, rare-earth ions are sorbed onto suitable ion-exchange resin by exchange with hydrogen, ammonium or cupric ions present in the resin.
 The rare earth ions are then selectively washed out by suitable complexing agent.
 Erbium metal is obtained from its oxide or salts by heating with calcium at 1450 °C under argon atmosphere.